 By Marcel (Own work) [Public domain], via Wikimedia Commons

-The facts about the nature of the extermination of the Jews
+The facts about the extermination of the Jews:

-There is no one order for all of these actions, but rather a large, diverse, geographically diverse body of paperwork that considered as a whole documents the murder of the Jews.
+There is no one order for all of these actions, but rather a large, diverse body of paperwork that, when considered as a whole, documents the murder of the Jews.

-There was, to a high degree of probability, no one written order from Hitler about the extermination of the Jews as it was not a single solution but a variety of separate solutions in different areas at different times in different manners, all of which were aimed at achieving the same goal—the extermination of all Jews under German control.
-The transmission of orders orally and the attempted destruction of all documents related to the murder of the Jews at the end of the war means that even if there ever was one written order it was likely destroyed.
-Thus, it does not follow, as Weir claims, that a single piece of paper that cannot be found means the program of extermination never happened.
+There was, to a high degree of probability, no one written order from Hitler about the extermination of the Jews.
+Why?
+First, it was not a single solution, but a variety of separate solutions that took place in different areas, at different times, in different ways; all of the solutions in question were aimed at achieving the same goal—the extermination of all Jews under Nazi control.
+Second, Hitler and Nazi officials sought to avoid a paper trail as much as possible.
+Hitler and other high-ranking Nazi officials transmitted these potentially controversial orders orally and, when the war was seemingly lost, they sought to destroy all documents related to the murder of the Jews.
+This means that even if there ever was one written order, it was likely destroyed.
+Thus, it does not follow, as Holocaust deniers claim, that just because a single piece of paper cannot be found then the program of extermination never happened.

 David Irving, Hitler’s War (Focal Point, 2001), Introduction, p. xxvii.
 This book can be downloaded in PDF form at http://www.fpp.co.uk/books/Hitler/text/index.html.